TryggviU/glac_by_volc/README.md

  - OS: Windows 10 Enterprise
  - Processor:	12th Gen Intel(R) Core(TM) i7-12800H, 2400 Mhz, 14 Core(s), 20 Logical Processor(s)
  - Memory: 32 GB
  - Storage: 500 GB.
-This is only enough for complete analysis of a few volcanoes (spanning 2015-2023), as the compressed data for a single volcano can be of up to ~20 GB per year.
+ATH!: This is only enough for complete satellite analysis of a few volcanoes (spanning 2015-2023), as the compressed data for a single volcano can be of up to ~20 GB per year.

 The code was developed on a Windows machine, but should work for other operating systems (Linux/macOS) as well.
-The [tool scripts](./src/tools/ps1) used for directory/data organization and preparation were written in `PowerShell`, which may require the installation of appropriate terminals on Linux/macOS machines.
+The [tool scripts](./tools) used for directory/data organization and preparation were written in `PowerShell`, which may require the installation of appropriate terminals on Linux/macOS machines.
 If that is not feasible, those scripts could else be easily translated to `bash`.